minio/docs/source/administration/console/managing-objects.rst

 .. versionchanged:: Console v0.35.0

-   If you select multiple objects to download, MinIO creates a ZIP archive of all objects before downloading.
+   If you select multiple objects to download, MinIO creates a ZIP archive of those objects for downloading.
+   You must unzip or uncompress this archive after downloading to access the files.

 .. _minio-console-buckets: